huazzers/desma126/docs/1-transforms-vectors.md

 Vector3 as rotational configuration.

 In Unity, rotation values are internally processed as [*Quarternion*](https://docs.unity3d.com/ScriptReference/Quaternion.html) values, which are more convenient for the computer to work with.
 In the inspector, we are reading *eulerAngle* representations of rotation in degrees along the X, Y, and Z axes.

+Read more on [Rotation and Orientation](https://docs.unity3d.com/Manual/QuaternionAndEulerRotationsInUnity.html) in Unity's User Manual.

 ![Rotation as Vector3](./img/rotation-4.gif)